 Treatment for hepatoblastoma is generally aimed at resecting (removing) as much of the tumor as possible while making sure your child still has adequate liver function.
 Liver tissue can regenerate when removed.

-Complete removal of the tumor remains very important to achieving a cure in children with hepatoblastoma.
+Complete removal of the tumor through surgery remains very important to achieving a cure in children with hepatoblastoma.
 If it is deemed that removal would be extremely risky or have a significant chance of leaving tumor behind, then the child may be treated initially with chemotherapy.

 After three or four courses of treatment, resection is often much more readily accomplished.
 The liver has a remarkable capacity to regenerate.

 Long-term follow-up studies of children have shown that the liver can continue to grow and often remains very close to what would be the predicted normal size of the liver despite removal of up to 2/3 of the liver in infancy.

 As mentioned above, chemotherapy is is a treatment used in conjunction with surgery and other treatments.
 Chemotherapy is a drug treatment that works by interfering with the cancer cell's ability to grow or reproduce.